ROWAN UNIVERSITY POLICY

 10. Annual University-wide ceremony recognizing length of service and retirees.

-5. Reimbursement for the cost of an official luncheon or dinner which an employee is required to attend, where such meal is scheduled as an integral part of an official proceeding or program related to state business and the employee's responsibilities.
+11. Reimbursement for the cost of an official luncheon or dinner which an employee is required to attend, where such meal is scheduled as an integral part of an official proceeding or program related to state business and the employee's responsibilities.

-2. Costs of meals and refreshments for all official candidate searches must exercise prudent business judgment for the use of public funds.
+13. Costs of meals and refreshments for all official candidate searches must exercise prudent business judgment for the use of public funds.
 The department conducting the search is responsible for the funds incurred and ensuring sufficient funds are available for reimbursement.
 As with other University expenditures, the approving authority must review proposed expenditures for reasonableness, and appropriateness.
-In addition, the Provost Office will cover expenses for (3) candidates (per faculty line) for full time faculty only.
-The limit of reimbursement is $200.00 per candidate per search for meals (this includes candidate during travel).
+In addition, the Provost office will cover expenses for (3) candidates (per faculty line) for full time faculty only.
+The limit of reimbursement is $200.00 per candidate per search for meals (this includes candidate meals during travel).
 If total (including tip) exceeds this amount, the difference will not be reimbursed.

-4. Non-Allowable Expenses:
+3. Non-Allowable Expenses:

 Reimbursement from state-appropriate funds for the following expenditures is prohibited: